Quantitative Research Consultancy in terms of:

 This study helps to find answers to the questions:

-- How many and about which new tastes expand the portfolio to maximize its coverage?
+- How many and which new tastes should expand the portfolio to maximize its coverage?

-- Is it worth to launch all-new tastes?
+- Is it worth launching all-new tastes?
 If so, in what order?

-This study gives the opportunity to indicate not a set of products that are evaluated on average (perhaps permanently by the same consumers), but those that provide the greatest ‘cover’ of the market (reach) and the information which combination of tastes give a good and which only average range.
+This study gives the opportunity to indicate not a set of products that are evaluated on average (perhaps permanently by the same consumers), but those that provide the greatest ‘cover’ of the market (reach) and information on which combination of tastes gives a strong and which only average range.

-This is one of the most advanced quantitative digital testing platform that includes eye tracking, facial coding, and dynamic browsing.
+This is one of the most advanced quantitative digital testing platforms that includes eye tracking, facial coding, and dynamic browsing.

-Respondents are recruited remotely and they receive a list of tasks to be completed (e.g. look at 10 different packaging propositions) on their own computer.
-During the test their facial expressions and eyes via their webcam are tracked, their screen is taped and their mouse behaviour is recorded.
-The test enables to discover:
+Respondents are recruited remotely and receive a list of tasks to be completed (e.g. looking at 10 different packaging propositions) on their own computer.
+During the test, their facial expressions and eyes via webcam are tracked, their screen is recorded, and their mouse behaviour is analysed.
+The test enables discovery of:

 • Completion rate: How many users are able to complete the task?
 How fast?

 • Navigation: How do people navigate during the tasks?
-Where do you lose them?
+Where do they drop off?

 • Eye tracking: Are the key elements visible?